guillheu/DeSign/README.md

 ![SQL database example](https://i.imgur.com/z3BD2Kq.png)

 You must also specify the SQL driver name (storage.SQLDriver) in the properties file.
-For example, it is "com.mysql.cj.jdbc.Driver" for a mysql database.
+For example, it is `com.mysql.cj.jdbc.Driver` for a mysql database.

 We heavily recommend that you use an external method to import documents into and manage your database. **The DeSign app is not an SQL database manager** ; in a production environment, it should only read from the database, not write to it.